MrOctopus/pyWhatsUpp/README.md

 Run pyWhatsUpp on a mounted windows installation drive and perform automatic extraction: python run.py -a -os Windows -i mountedrootpath
 ```
+### Notes

+Whilst pyWhatsUpp attempts to preserve the file metadata of extracted artifacts the best it can, a separate forensics image should also be made to ensure that the original file metadata can be compared against.
+Noteably, the python library that pyWhatsUpp uses to copy metadata (shutil) is not reliable enough to ensure the integrity of Accessed and Created timestamps.

 ## Thanks to